Piane Sesia: Overview

 Attractions include the St. Charles oratory (ca. 1650), the church of St. James (1624) the Pieve of Santa Maria di Naula, possibly built over an ancient pagan temple.
 The current structure was built in the 11th century and largely restored in the 19th century.

 In the territory of Piane the highest point is the Pietra Groana (also spelled Croana), 699 m above the sea level.

-It hosts a maintained mountain refugee and the 130-metre-tall rock wall is used a training ground by climbers.
+It hosts a maintained mountain refugee (now burnt in fire) and the 130-metre-tall rock wall is used a training ground by climbers.